Pearly razorfish: Distribution and habitat

 The pearly razorfish is widespread throughout the western and eastern subtropical and tropical Atlantic Ocean, as well as the Mediterranean Sea.
 It inhabits clear, shallow littoral areas with sandy or muddy bottoms, at depths of 1 to 20 m.
 In winter it migrates to greater depths, up to 90–150 m.

 Behavior and diet

 Xyrichtys novacula buries itself rapidly in the bottom when disturbed.
 It feeds on small invertebrates such as crustaceans, mollusks and echinoderms.

 Synonyms

 A large number of specific names have been determined to refer to this species as junior synonyms:

-Predators

-The Pearly razorfish has been shown to be successful bait for the Greater Amberjack species (aka reef donkey).